David Truman – Private Client and Barrister Expenses Specialist

 We are aware that many of you have smart phones and tablets so you may like to consider using an App to assist with your tax affairs.
 HMRC provide a list of Apps for people with simple accounts which you may find useful.

-Please note that not all of these apps are free.
+Please note – not all of these apps are free.

-Since 1998 it has been standard practice for barristers to be taxed on the cash basis for the first seven years of trading before switching to the normal accruals basis of taxation.
-New rules were brought in from 6 April 2013 which means that the cash basis is no longer permitted for seven years.
-Assuming a newly qualified barrister starts on the cash basis (you do not have to), then once their turnover exceeds £300,000 then they must make the change to the accruals basis.
+Historically it was standard practice for barristers to be taxed on the cash basis for the first seven years of trading before switching to the true and fair basis of taxation.
+New rules were brought in from 6 April 2017 to enable you to use the cash basis your turnover must be less than £150,000.
+Once you are on the cash basis however, you will only be required to move to the accruals basis once your turnover exceeds £300,000.
 At this point a ‘catch up charge’ will be calculated to ensure you are taxed on invoices raised but for which you have not yet received payment.
-Previously this catch up charge could be spread over ten years, but this will now be six years.
+Previously this catch up charge could be spread over ten years, but this is now six years.

 By changing the way the cash basis applies to small businesses it has opened up the opportunity for those of you who have made the transition to the accruals basis of taxation to revert back to the cash basis if your turnover is below the cash basis threshold (£150,000).
 This may be useful for those of you going on maternity leave as it provides an opportunity to remain on the cash basis until your income levels increase above £300,000.